Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Introduction

 Our results bring forth the possibility that deep learning architectures considered suboptimal for certain tasks (\eg~convolutional networks for natural language processing tasks) may be greatly improved through a right choice of explicit regularization.
 Theoretical understanding of implicit regularization may be key to discovering such regularizers.

 The remainder of the paper is organized as follows. \sect~\ref{sec:prelim} outlines existing dynamical characterizations of implicit regularization in matrix and tensor factorizations. \sect~\ref{sec:htf} presents the hierarchical tensor factorization model, as well as its interpretation as a deep non-linear convolutional network.
-In \sect~\ref{sec:inc_rank_lrn} we characterize the dynamics of gradient descent over hierarchical tensor factorization, establishing implicit hierarchical tensor rank minimization. \sect~\ref{sec:low_htr_implies_locality} explains why low hierarchical tensor rank means locality for the corresponding convolutional network.
+In \sect~\ref{sec:inc_rank_lrn} we characterize the dynamics of gradient descent over hierarchical tensor factorization, establishing that they lead to low hierarchical tensor rank. \sect~\ref{sec:low_htr_implies_locality} explains why low hierarchical tensor rank means locality for the corresponding convolutional network.
 In \sect~\ref{sec:countering_locality} we demonstrate that the locality of modern convolutional networks can be countered using dedicated explicit regularization.
 Finally, \sect~\ref{sec:related} reviews related work and \sect~\ref{sec:summary} provides a summary.